Setting up easels...

 • The sides of the structure will be filled in, similar to the look of a culvert or tunnel.

-• The structure will be well-lit for the safety of people traveling through it.
+• The structure will be well-lit for the safety of people traveling through it, with six to eight lights inside.

 • People who walk, bike or roll in the area will have wider spaces for travel, including improved sidewalks and bike lanes.